-Dr. Annika Wolff is post-doctoral researcher at Lappeenranta University of Technology.
+Dr. Annika Wolff is a post-doctoral researcher at Lappeenranta University of Technology.
 As a member of the Human/HCI Side of Cyber Physical Systems, she is involved in the Digi-Users Research Platform and coordinating the development of the CODER Living Lab, especially the infrastructure for human-data interaction and smart services design.
-Annika is co-teaching, with Prof. Seffah diverse courses on user research and design research as well as design patterns for the master program of computer science and software engineering.
+Annika is co-teaching, with Prof. Seffah, diverse courses on user research and design research as well as design patterns for the master program of computer science and software engineering.

 She has led work in developing and piloting new methods for teaching data literacy skills in UK primary and secondary schools and in understanding how open data can be utilized in education.
-Other research interests include analytics techniques as well as the use of gamification and narratives to motivate human learning.
+Other research interests include machine learning and analytics techniques as well as the use of gamification and narratives to motivate human learning.
 She is also interested in mining data sources for revealing cultural narratives across a city.

 Her recent publications include: